Bachelor of Legal and Justice Studies

 About this course

-The Bachelor of Legal and Justice Studies brings together studies in law and politics.
-It is an excellent degree for those wanting to work in policy development, paralegal positions, conveyancing, and in the fields of justice.
-It provides a thorough practical grounding in legal knowledge and opens up opportunities for entering the fields of law and justice at the para-professional level.
+The Bachelor of Legal and Justice Studies provides a thorough practical grounding in legal knowledge and opens up opportunities for entering the fields of law and justice at the para-professional level.
 For people who have already been working professionally in the fields of law and justice, this course will help extend their knowledge, skills and expertise to develop their career.
 This Bachelor degree is an extension of the Associate Degree in Law (Paralegal Studies), and offers a wider choice of specialised study areas.

-Students who want to become lawyers and who achieve the necessary grade point average may apply for admission to the undergraduate entry or the graduate entry Bachelor of Laws during or at the completion of their studies.
+Students who want to become lawyers and who achieve the necessary grade point average may apply for admission to the undergraduate entry or the graduate entry Bachelor of Laws during or at the completion of their studies, respectively.

 Alternatively, students who wish to exit this course early with the Associate Degree in Law (Paralegal Studies) may do so with the completion of the required 16 units.

 The course consists of compulsory law units and elective units.
 Students can choose to study a major in Civil Practice, Community Justice, Conveyancing, or Criminal Justice.

 Civil Practice provides a platform for students to move into support roles in the fields of commercial and civil litigation practice within legal firms.

 Community Justice provides students with expertise in the human rights and social justice fields.
 Graduates will have the background and skills to enable them to work in a wide range of civil and community services.

 Conveyancing provides students with the academic requirements necessary to obtain a conveyancer’s licence in NSW, and is accredited by NSW Fair Trading.
 For licensing requirements, and details of mandatory additional work experience required to enable registration, enquiries should be made to NSW Fair Trading.
 Note that each Australian state or territory has its own legislation regulating conveyancing practice, except Queensland where only qualified solicitors are legally permitted to engage in conveyancing.